Kaustubhsutar/python_data_analytics_project/README.md

 ## 2. How are in-demand skills trending for Data Analysts?

-To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
-This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.
+To find how skills are trending for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
+This got me the top 5 skills of data analysts by month, showing how popular skills were throughout the year.

 View my notebook with detailed steps here: [3_Skills_Trend](script/3_Skills_Trend.ipynb).